 On January 1st of 2022, one Bitcoin would cost you about $46,000.
 By November 8th, that same coin went for about $18,500.
-And that’s when the year’s most dramatic crypto story was just starting: the ongoing collapse of the FTX exchange, which brought yet another round of existential threats to the crypto industry as a whole.
+And that’s when the year’s most dramatic crypto story was just starting: the collapse of the FTX exchange, which brought yet another round of existential threats to the crypto industry as a whole.

-This year has looked like death by a thousand scandals for crypto.
+2022 looked like death by a thousand scandals for crypto.
 There was the Luna / Terra crash, which wiped out billions in value practically overnight.
-There was Axie Infinity, the once-hot NFT game that lost $625 million in a hack and has struggled to recover.
+There was Axie Infinity, the once-hot NFT game that lost $625 million in a hack.
 Celsius collapsed.
 Three Arrows Capital collapsed.

 All this happened, of course, as the overall economy began to crash back down to earth after a pandemic-created spike in stock prices — which also dampened society’s overall tolerance for chaotic, nonsensical gambling on internet money.
 As the economy began to even out and our collective risk tolerance went down, crypto went for many investors from a fun plaything to a dangerous bet.

 Here’s all our coverage of crypto’s ups and downs through 2022 and 2023: